 Many courses offered in this division satisfy general education requirements for Associate of Arts (AA), Associate of Applied Science (AAS) and Associate of Science (AS) degrees.
 Many also are prerequisites for other classes.

 Understanding fundamental mathematical concepts and their applications is essential for the majority of programs offered in post-secondary colleges and technical schools.
 Through these courses, you should learn problem-solving and decision-making skills that will serve as a basis for continued learning.
+See all math courses in the current college catalog here.

 Life and Physical Science

 These courses develop your understanding of the principles and laboratory procedures of life and physical sciences and teach you how to apply the empirical methods of scientific inquiry.
 You’ll learn how scientific discovery changes theoretical views of the world, informs our imaginations and shapes human history.
+See all physical science courses available in the current academic catalog here.
+See all biological science courses available in the current academic catalog here.

 Associate of Science in Chemistry or Engineering